 The election upon the question of combining the probate court and the court of common pleas shall be conducted as provided for the election of county officers.

-The board of election shall provide separate ballots, ballot boxes, tally sheets, blanks, stationery, and all such other supplies as may be necessary in the conduct of such election.
+The board of elections shall provide separate ballots, tally sheets, blanks, stationery, and all such other supplies as may be necessary in the conduct of such election.

 Ballots shall be printed with an affirmative and negative statement thereon, as follows: